A theatrical exhibition

 Step into the creative world of Shary Boyle with our Gallery Guides!

 Every Thursday, Friday, Saturday and Sunday, from 2 to 4 p.m., the Museum’s Gallery Guides are on hand in Outside the Palace of Me to enrich your visit with engaging conversation about the exhibition.
 It’s a wonderful opportunity to deepen your appreciation of the artist’s approach and the works on display!

 L’installation Devant le palais du Moi, de l’artiste Shary Boyle, expose avec brio le fait que nous incarnons tous des rôles.

 Le Journal de Montréal

 Credits and curatorial team

 An exhibition organized by the Gardiner Museum, Toronto, in collaboration with the Montreal Museum of Fine Arts.
 It is curated by Sequoia Miller, PhD, Chief Curator of the Gardiner Museum.
-The curator in charge of the exhibition at the MMFA is Eunice Bélidor, Gail and Stephen A. Jarislowsky Curator of Quebec and Canadian Contemporary Art (1945 to Today).
+The curator in charge of the exhibition at the MMFA is Alexandrine Théorêt, Assistant Curator of International Modern and Contemporary Art.

 Shary Boyle.
 Photo Jeff Bierk © 2020